Not for Publication (1984 film): Production

-Paul Bartel and co-writer John Meyer's script was influenced by 1930s and 1940s screwball comedies.
+Bartel wrote the film in the early 1970s saying " at the time it was the kind of movie I most wanted to make."
+The script was influenced by 1930s and 1940s screwball comedies.
 Bartel based the character name "Lois Thorndyke" on heroines from Frank Capra films and the comic book character Lois Lane.
+He after having made Eaating Raoul "as a very personal film, I was back again to wanting to make Not for Publication.
+It is а valentine to the movies of the thirties and forties and to their romantic illusions."

-Bartel's success from his previous film, Eating Raoul, enabled him to raise $3 million for this film, ten times the budget of Raoul. $2.5 million of the film's budget came from EMI.
+Bartel's success from Eating Raoul, enabled him to raise $3 million for this film, ten times the budget of Raoul. $2.5 million of the film's budget came from EMI.
+Bartel said EMI "sought me out and let me make whatever I wanted".

 Bartel said the increased budget allowed for him to use a camera crane, hire relatively well known actors like Nancy Allen and David Naughton, and to produce a musical number in the film.

 Filming began in New York City on October 3, 1983.
 After a week of filming in New York, the production relocated to Texas where Dallas stood in for New York.
 Filming concluded on November 22.

 Reception

 Box office

 The film was not a financial success, and Bartel later suggested the lack of bigger name actors was part of the reason for its low box office.